EllAchE/nba_tipoff/README.md

+# NOTE (Read this first)
+This was created quite a while ago and purely for experimental/learning purposes (it has not been maintained).
+I wrote these docs to discuss/talk through with individual collaborators I invited, **not for use as a standalone guide.**
+I removed a lot of those docs from this repo, along with other items, before making it public.

 # nba-tipoff-scraper

 Bets are based on 2 variables, odds of winning tipoff and over/under performance of expected tipoff win percentage